Learn ›

 - Concentration options for every size—from 10 mg/mL for toy breeds and cats to 80 mg/mL for giant breeds

-Questions about dosing?
+Questions about serving sizes?
 Visit our FAQ page or contact our team.
-We are happy to help you calculate the right dose and choose the right product for your pet.
+We are happy to help you choose the right product for your pet.

 Disclaimer: This information is for educational purposes and is not intended to replace professional veterinary advice.
 Always consult your veterinarian before starting any new supplement, especially if your pet is on medication or has a pre-existing health condition.
 CBD products are not intended to diagnose, treat, cure, or prevent any disease.